-Modifying Permissions on Files or Folders
+Changing Privileges on Files or Folders in a Package Source

-Select a file or folder in the Package Contents pane in Composer to display its permissions in the bottom of the window.
-You can change the permissions using this display.
+Select a file or folder in the Package Contents pane in Composer to display its privileges in the bottom of the window.
+You can change the privileges using this display.
 Changes are saved automatically.
-If the selected item is a folder, you can apply the permissions that exist on the folder to each enclosed item by clicking the Action button (labeled with the gear icon) to the right of the X-column.
+If the selected item is a folder, you can apply the privileges that exist on the folder to each enclosed item by clicking the Action button 🚵 to the right of the X-column.

-Restoring Deleted Files or Folders
+Restoring Deleted Files or Folders to a Package Source

-If you delete a file from the Package Contents pane, it may be possible to restore the file.
-The ability to restore a deleted file depends on the type of snapshot used to create the package source and the location of the file that was deleted.
-To restore a deleted file, Composer copies the file from its original location on the drive.
+If you delete a file or folder from the Package Contents pane, it may be possible to restore the item.
+When you restore a deleted file or folder, Composer copies the item from its original location on the drive.

-Note: A file can only be restored if a snapshot was used to create the package source.
+Note: Deleted files and folders can only be restored if a snapshot was used to create the package source.